GetWellClinic/gofetchrover/docs/mule.md

 ## Setup Instructions

 **Prerequisite:**
 For OSCAR to accept uploads from Mule, key pairs must be configured to authenticate the transfer.
-Ensure you have the necessary OSCAR key before proceeding.
+Ensure you have generated the necessary OSCAR keypair files before proceeding.
+Use the example template on how the .key files should be formatted.
+Be sure to use Linux EOL line feeds (LF).

 **Important:**
-Before running the setup command, ensure that all your .key files (without any spaces in their names) are placed in the `volumes/keys` directory.
+Before running the setup command, ensure that all your OSCAR keypair_*.key files (without any spaces in their names) are placed in the `volumes/keys` directory.
 Create the `keys` folder if it does not exist.

 ### Mule Setup